Resonite-Community-Projects/accesslistmanager/README.md

 - Starting with an **U-** as a NeosVR User Id
 - Starting with an **@** as a Discord User Id
 - Containing a **#** in the middle as a Discord Username following by his discriminator (or tag)

+### usersearch slash command

+This `usersearch` slash command give the possibility to lookup an NeosVR User Id via providing a NeosVR Username as a parameter.